Establishing a Fund

 A fund's assets are invested to produce appreciation of principal as well as proceeds for annual grant making.
 In that way, inflation does not diminish the fund's significance in years to come.
 Modest administrative fees established by the Board of Trustees are charged against all funds.

 There are four basic types of funds.

-- Unrestricted Funds provide the Foundation’s sixteen-member, volunteer Board of Trustees the discretion to respond in a timely fashion to worthwhile but possibly unanticipated community needs.
+- Unrestricted Funds provide the Foundation's sixteen-member, volunteer Board of Trustees the discretion to respond in a timely fashion to worthwhile but possibly unanticipated community needs.
 Grant requests are solicited in an annual competitive application process.
 Proceeds from the Unrestricted Funds also may be used to offset administrative costs of the Foundation.
-The Marshfield Area Community Foundation urges all donors to designate at least a portion of each fund for unrestricted purposes to help assure resources for special projects.
+Marshfield Area Community Foundation, Inc. urges all donors to designate at least a portion of each fund for unrestricted purposes to help assure resources for special projects.

 - Field of Interest Funds support a particular area of interest such as education, child welfare, the arts, women's issues, or the elderly.
 Grants are made to support projects outlined by you at the establishment of these funds.